AlshainSC/202512WeekOne/TASKS.md

-# Day 3: Python Setup & Calculator Functions
+# Day 3: Python Setup and Calculator Functions

-## 🎯 Goal
+## Objective

-Set up Python development environment and implement the core calculator functions.
+Configure your Python development environment and implement the core calculator functions.

 ---

-## 📋 Prerequisites
+## Prerequisites

-Make sure you have completed Days 1-2.
-You should have:
+Ensure you have completed Days 1 and 2.
+Your repository should contain:
 - `environment.txt`, `notes.txt`, `notes_backup.txt`
 - `src/calculator/__init__.py`
 - `src/calculator/operations.py` with `SUPPORTED_OPERATIONS`